Rob Kardashian And Blac Chyna: Could New Mansion Bring Reconciliation?

 Rob and Chyna, stars of their own reality TV show on E!, were engaged in April 2016.
 In May, they announced that Chyna was pregnant with their first baby.

 Even though Chyna’s ex and the father of her child is Rob’s sister’s boyfriend, their relationship seemed positive for a long time, at least on the surface.
-Have Blac Chyna in his life seemed to really help Rob whose struggle with weight gain and depression has been well documented.
+Having Blac Chyna in his life seemed to really help Rob, whose struggle with weight gain and depression has been well documented.

-“His confidence was shattered for so long, so to have this banging girl all over him has given him a new lease on life,” the source told US.
+“His confidence was shattered for so long, so to have this banging girl all over him has given him a new lease on life,” the source told Us.

 Since the breakup in February, Chyna was seen looking cozy with a man named Jamel Davenport at dinner, so there’s speculation that she may have already moved on from Rob.

 Do you think that a Rob Kardashian-Black Chyna reunion is in the cards now that Rob is in the market for a new mansion.
-Let us know your thoughts in the comments below.
+Let us know your thoughts in the comments section below.

 RELATED NEWS ON INQUISITR